Bill Oddie: Other television and voice work

-Personal life
+Personal life and death

 Family

-In 1966, Oddie married Jeanne Hart, and from this marriage he has two daughters, one of whom is the actress Kate Hardie.
+In 1966, Oddie married Jeanne Hart, and they had two daughters, including the actress Kate Hardie.
 The couple later divorced.

 In 1983, Oddie married Laura Beaumont-Giles.
-The couple have worked on a variety of projects for children, including film scripts, drama and comedy series, puppet shows and books.
-They have a daughter, Rosie, born in October 1985, and live in Hampstead, North West London.
-Rosie Oddie is a musician, also using the name Rosie Bones.
+The couple worked on a variety of children's projects, including film scripts, drama and comedy series, puppet shows and books.
+They had a daughter (who is a musician who uses the stage name Rosie Bones), born in October 1985, and lived in Hampstead, northwest London.

 Mental health

-Oddie had experienced depression for most of his life before being diagnosed with clinical depression in 2001.
-In March 2009 he was reportedly admitted to Capio Nightingale psychiatric hospital in Marylebone for treatment.
+Oddie experienced depression for most of his life before being diagnosed with clinical depression in 2001.
+In March 2009, he was reportedly admitted to Capio Nightingale psychiatric hospital in Marylebone for treatment.
 His then agent, David Foster, said: "Bill gets these bouts every two or three years where he gets down for about two weeks and recovers.
 He sometimes goes into hospital or takes a break or has a change of scenery to recharge his batteries."

-In January 2010 Oddie spoke to the media, revealing that he had two separate stays in different hospitals, only being discharged "in time for Christmas".
+In January 2010, Oddie spoke to the media, revealing that he had two separate stays in different hospitals, only being discharged "in time for Christmas".
 He said that he was dealing with depression and bipolar disorder, describing the period as "probably the worst 12 months of my life".
-Oddie stated that he was planning to meet BBC executives to discuss his return to television work.
+He stated that he planned to meet BBC executives to discuss his return to television work.

 His illness meant that Oddie did not appear in the 2009 and 2010 series of Springwatch, although he made a guest appearance in the penultimate episode of the latter.
-He subsequently said he was dismissed from Springwatch and that this had caused the depressive illness.
+He later said that he was dismissed from Springwatch and that this had caused the depressive illness.

-Oddie presented the BBC Radio 4 Appeal programme on 10 August 2014 on behalf of the charity Bipolar UK.
-He revealed that as a consequence of his bipolar disorder he had attempted suicide during one of his depressive episodes.
-On the UK TV programme Who Do You Think You Are? he attributed his depression and bipolar disorder as an adult to his minimal and painful relationship with his mother.
+He presented the BBC Radio 4 Appeal programme on 10 August 2014 on behalf of the charity Bipolar UK.
+He revealed that, as a consequence of his bipolar disorder, he had attempted suicide during one of his depressive episodes.
+On the UK TV programme Who Do You Think You Are?, he attributed his depression and bipolar disorder to his minimal and painful relationship with his mother.

 Political views

-Oddie supports the Green Party.
-In October 2014, on the BBC's Sunday Morning Live, he stated that he wanted a limit on the number of children that British families can have, saying that he was "very often ashamed" to be British, calling them "a terrible race".
+Oddie supported the Green Party.
+He was part of the steering committee of Environmentalists for Europe.
+In October 2014, on the BBC's Sunday Morning Live, he said that he wanted a limit on the number of children that British families can have.
+He added that he was "very often ashamed" to be British, calling them "a terrible race".

+Death

+Oddie died on 25 July 2026, aged 85.
+A self-described humanist and atheist, Oddie told loved ones before his death that he wished to be remembered with a humanist funeral to celebrate his life and permitted his ashes to be scattered on Hampstead Heath.